lisongxu/CSCE156-Project-DB/README.md

 ### 2.3 Post Visibility

 A user can choose to which users the posts of the user are visible.
 Only these users can view the posts published by the user.

-For our example,
+Note that the posts of a user are always visible to the user themself.

+In this project, we will consider the example where the database alreay has the following information
+* Alice's posts are visible to Bob and Crystal
 * Bob's posts are visible to Alice and Crystal
 * Crystal's posts are visible to Alice
-* David's posts are visible no other users.
+* David's posts are visible to no other users.

-Note that the posts of a user are alwasy visible to the user themself.

 ## 3. Jstgram Windows